Blackberry Wine

 Blackberry wine is a magical realism novel by Joanne Harris, published in 2000.
-This story continues with her typical split-narrative technique and follows two separate timelines.
-One is situated in Yorkshire twenty years earlier than the other, which is set in the fictional village of Lansquenet-sous-Tannes, the setting of her previous book, Chocolat.
+This story, which is narrated by a vintage bottle of wine, uses her typical split-narrative technique and follows two separate timelines.
+One is set in Yorkshire, and follows several formative events in the adolescence of Jay Mackintosh, as he meets Joe Cox, the man who is to become the main influence of his life and literary career.
+The other, which continues in the present day, is set in the fictional village of Lansquenet-sous-Tannes, the setting of Harris' previous book, Chocolat, and follows Jay's attempts to recapture the magic of those early years, and cure his writer's block.

-Unusually, the US version of this book is significantly different from the original, with the US version written entirely in the third person, whereas the UK version is written from the somewhat whimsical point of view of a bottle of vintage wine.
+It also exists as an audiobook, narrated by the author.

+Background

+Harris has stated that her inspiration for Blackberry Wine came from her Yorkshire grandfather, an ex-miner, who had an allotment.
+She remembers him working there when she was a child, and making wine from the fruit he grew.
+After his death, she recovered bottles of this home-made wine in his house, and wrote about them.

+Style

+The novel is written mostly in the third-person omniscient voice with some incursions into first-person narrative.
+In the UK version of the novel, this narrator is a vintage bottle of wine.
+This link between taste and memory has led to the novel being described as "Proustian".

 Plot summary

 Writer Jay Mackintosh is suffering from writer's block.
-Having reached his artistic zenith with the award-winning 'Jackapple Joe', a novel published 10 years ago, he has failed to duplicate his earlier success, and now writes second-rate science-fiction novels under a pseudonym.
+Having reached his artistic zenith with the award-winning Jackapple Joe, a novel published 10 years ago, he has failed to duplicate his earlier success, and now writes second-rate science-fiction novels under a pseudonym.
 He lives in London with his ambitious girlfriend, Kerry, and teaches creative writing to vapid young students whilst living on his dwindling reputation.
 Jackapple Joe, Jay's only best-seller, was a nostalgic retelling of Jay's childhood summers in the Yorkshire town of Kirby Monckton.
 It is a coming-of-age story, describing how Jay was befriended, following his parents' divorce, by an eccentric old man called Joseph Cox, a gardener, poet and everyday magician, with whom he was to forge a unique relationship.
 Blackberry Wine acquaints readers with Joe through flashbacks as, now aged 37 and feeling increasingly unfulfilled, Jay revisits his childhood haunts and discovers a box of Joe's "Specials", bottles of home-made wine that may hold the key to Joe's unexplained disappearance.